mindovermiles262/google_homepage/README.md

 #The Google Homepage
-This project is designed to test HTML and CSS skills.
-The purpose of this project is to copy the homepage of www.google.com but I changed it to reflect a github search engine.
-Knowledge of HTML and CSS is important for proper layout and functionality.
+The purpose of this project is to copy the markup of www.google.com utilizing newfound HTML and CSS skills.
+Tricky bits include aligning buttons in a row, floating elements, and attaching footers.
+My web design is a mashup of google and GitHub, where I present a fictional github search homepage.

+##TODO:
+>Add search functionality to "GitHub Search" and "I'm Feeling Lucky"